-Common sense must always prevail.
+Common sense must always prevail when selecting a tow car.
 I wouldn’t want to tow a caravan that was heavier than my car.
 For me, that just makes sense.
 Once you find a car / caravan combination that works and is legal, always be mindful of what you’re putting into your caravan.

 If you don’t intend on changing your car, you’ll need to make sure you look at caravans below a certain weight.

 Remember MTPLM is the maximum weight the caravan can legally be taken on the road.
 This includes the caravan and ALL the contents.
 But how do you know how much it all weighs?
 Well, there’s something called MIRO (Mass in Running Order) bare with me here.
 This is the weight on the caravan plus all the things in it, like cooker, it weirdly includes gas, but not battery.
 So subtract MIRO (sometimes MRO) from MTPLM and you’ve got something called payload.
 This is the weight of the the stuff you can cram in.

 Therefore, MTPLM – MIRO = PAYLOAD